 Explore the highlights of the southern sky on a night tour at Sydney’s oldest observatory.
 Use our telescopes* to see the stars, Moon, a nebula or the planets during this quintessential Sydney experience.

-Enjoy a night tour of Sydney Observatory from 15 June – 16 September and you can see see Saturn’s fabulous rings up close through Sydney Observatory’s telescopes.
-You may even catch a glimpse of a few of Saturn’s 62 moons including the second largest in our Solar System, Titan (weather-permitting*).
+Enjoy a night tour of Sydney Observatory from 15 June – 16 September and you can see see Saturn’s fabulous rings up close through Sydney Observatory’s telescopes*.
+You may even catch a glimpse of a few of Saturn’s 62 moons including the second largest in our Solar System, Titan*.

-Our 8:15pm night tour lasts 2 hours and includes the Planetarium, telescope viewing (weather permitting)* and dome tour.
+Lasts 2 hours and includes the Planetarium, telescope viewing (weather permitting)* and a dome tour.